kojobaffoe011/ui-assessment/README.md

 - UI library: TailwindCSS, Boostrap, or Plain CSS/SCSS

 # Deadline
-48hrs after you've accepted the invite to this repository.
+48hrs after you've accepted the invite to the Figma file.

 If you've got any questions, you can drop it in the discussions panel and mention me (@pyplacca) in it.